How to Build a Wide “Cobra Back” as a Natural Lifter

 Conclusion on Building a Cobra Back

-Building a thick, cobra back naturally is not rocket science, and you definitely don’t need no BS high-rep pump work or isolation machines.
+Building a thick, cobra back naturally is not rocket science, and you definitely don’t need any BS high-rep pump work or isolation machines.

 And of course, if you want a full training program designed to build a strong aesthetically pleasing masculine body, take a look at the THOR Testosterone Training Program.